godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

 The imported files are saved in the ``.import`` folder at the project's root.
-Their extension should match the type of resource you are importing, but since Godot can't tell what you'll use (because there might be multiple valid extensions for the same resource), you need to inform what will be the used in the import.
+Their extension should match the type of resource you are importing, but since Godot can't tell what you'll use (because there might be multiple valid extensions for the same resource), you need to declare what will be used in the import.

 Since we're importing a Material, we'll use the special extension for such